i-e-b/gasconade/README.md

 }
 ```

+## Accessing the UI

-That should enable a link at `http(s)://. . ./gasconade` that exposes the UI.
+If the setup is correct, there should be a route at `http(s)://. . ./gasconade` that exposes the UI.
 You can add a link from your SwaggerUI like this:

 ```csharp